Collecting and Protecting Human Rights Data in Guatemala (1991-2013)

 On April 12, 2013, Patrick Ball testified in the Guatemalan Supreme Court in the trial of General José Efraín Ríos Montt.
 This reportage covers the testimony that took place on April 12, 2013.
 This Storify covers a sampling of coverage from the testimony.
 (Read this blogpost to learn more about Patrick Ball’s testimony.)

 In September 2013, Patrick Ball testified in a Guatemalan court in the trial of Colonel Héctor Rafael Bol de la Cruz for the 1984 kidnapping and disappearance of Fernando Garcia, a student union leader.
 He was convicted and sentenced to 40 years in prison.
-(This Reuters article provides some detail, and this National Security Archive story explains the contributions made by Patrick Ball and Daniel Guzmán.)
+(UN Dispatch.
+National Security Archive.)

 > Patrick Ball, Paul Kobrak, Herbert F. Spirer.
 State Violence in Guatemala, 1960-1996: A Quantitative Reflection. © 1999 American Association for the Advancement of Science. [pdf – english] [pdf – español]